Family (Proverbs)

 The first resource is wisdom.

 To successfully manage the challenges of the family, we need wisdom.
-I'd like to break it down to a few different life situations.
+I'd like to break it down into a few different life situations.

 Houses and wealth are inherited from parents,